Choosing a Fertility Clinic

 Stimulated IUI cycles must be monitored carefully by a fertility specialist or specially trained OB/GYN because the number of eggs recruited is often difficult to control.
 High order multiple births result when too many eggs are ovulated and fertilized.
 Patients undergoing IUI at a clinic that offers IVF have the option of converting their IUI to an IVF cycle.

 When selecting a fertility clinic, there are several questions you should ask.
-Be sure that the physician you will see is fellowship trained in reproductive endocrinology and infertility.
+Be sure that the physician you will see is board certified in reproductive endocrinology and infertility.
 You can also ask about the practice's IVF program and their laboratory accreditations.

 One important element is the embryology staff , which is crucial for IVF success.
 Enquire about the embryologists experience, background, and training and what other infertility clinics he/she might have trained at.
 You can also learn the number of IVF cycles conducted each year, the fertilization rates, and how many donor egg cycles are conducted.